Duxah/FreePCB-2/edit_traces.md

-## You can align vertex...

-...of the trace segment along X or Y coordinates.

-Click on another vertex or pad whose coordinates you want to memorize, and then click on the vertex you want to align with these coordinates.
-Press the `F7` or `F8` button depending on the alignment axis (X or Y).

 ## You can convert a segment to an arc and back.

 When a segment is selected, right-click and, in the context menu, click Arc approximation.